kkibria/dev_cookbook/docs/_topics/markdown.md

     .use(require('markdown-it-sub'))
     .use(require('markdown-it-sup'));
 ```
-Now we can [wrap this javascript for browser](jslib) and use it our webapp.
+Now we can [wrap this javascript for browser](jslib) and use it our html web app.

 For instance in Svelte we can do the following,
 ```html
 <script>
     import md from "./myjs.js";